Alternatives to the H-1B Visa

 Note that the foreign national employee’s “priority date” must be current to file an Adjustment of Status application together with an EAD application.
 The U.S. government issues a limited number of green cards each year and people born in India and China (as well as other countries, potentially) face long waiting periods before they are eligible to obtain employment authorization through these green card categories.

 For those born in a country other than India or China (or who have a spouse born in a country other than India or China to which they can “cross charge,”) the EB-2 National Interest Waiver I-140 petition is a compelling and flexible option for quick employment authorization.
 To qualify, applicants must show that they have a particularly high level of skill in their field of endeavor and that their work benefits the country as a whole.
 A person seeking a National Interest Waiver may also self-petition, which means that the person would not need an employer sponsor.

 Employment at an Affiliated Overseas Company:

 Individuals who do not qualify for an H-1B cap visa could also consider work at an overseas affiliate or subsidiary of the U.S. company.
 Many countries offer work permit options including those that require the testing of the local labor market, intracompany transfer work permit options, and treaty-based work permits.
 While many jurisdictions have protections in place so that its citizens and legal residence can have first priority on job opportunities, highly skilled workers are desired in many locations.
-Employers who are interested in further exploring overseas work authorization options are encouraged to contact their attorney at McCown & Evans LLP and our global network of trusted co-counsel firms.
+Employers who are interested in further exploring overseas work authorization options are encouraged to contact their attorney at McCown & Evans LLP and our in-house global immigration professionals.